-When doing math in an apple unit, you can bring in real apple seeds to count or find apple erasers that students can use as manipulatives.
+When doing math in an apple unit, you can bring in real apple seeds to count, or find useful apple erasers that students can use as manipulatives.
 Learning about apples also provides really great opportunities for talking about graphing and reading graphs.
 You can graph and compare how many students liked each kind of apple the best, especially if you do the apple tasting activities mentioned above.

 My Everything Apples Unit provides even more literacy and math activities, including counting apples worksheets, apple math centers, and apple literacy centers for practicing letters, rhyming, and more!

 Learning about apples early in the school year seems like such a staple for kindergarteners and other young learners.
 Students always love the different hands-on apple activities.
 While teachers love that students can complete fun activities while still covering all content areas.
 These ideas will hopefully help you kick off your apple unit and get your students excited about learning!